raosrinivaasa/newscards/README.md

-#flash newscards
+#flash-newscards
-This is the github repository for (newscards)[https://newscard.web.app/]
+This is the github repository for [newscards](https://newscard.web.app/)